troylu8/nav/README.md

 - Download [nav_install.ps1](nav_install.ps1)
 - Move `nav_install.ps1` to the desired install location
 - Run `powershell -noprofile -executionpolicy bypass -file .\nav_install.ps1` at that location to run the installation script
+- `nav` should work after a terminal restart!

 to **uninstall**, run `nav -uninstall`